Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Numerical Methods

 \subsection{Model Description}

-The baseline whisker model is constructed using the geometric definition and dimensions presented by \citet{hanke_harbor_2010}.
-The model is comprised of average dimensions obtained through photogrammetry of 13 whiskers and remains one of the standard representations of harbor seal whisker geometry \citep{witte_wake_2012,hans_whisker-like_2013,wang_wake_2016,yoon_effect_2020}.
-While many previous investigations have relied on this definition, it does not enable easy examination of geometric modifications as the defined dimensions are coupled with one another.
+The baseline whisker model is constructed using the geometric framework and dimensions presented by Hanke et al. \cite{hanke_harbor_2010}.
+There is variation in whisker dimensions within the harbor seal species {(\it{Phoca vitulina})} and at the individual level.
+Published average measurements also deviate slightly from one another as discussed in the review by Zheng et al. \cite{zheng_creating_2021}.
+While measurements have been reported by several sources including Hanke et al.\cite{hanke_harbor_2010}, Ginter et al. \cite{ginter_fused_2012}, Rinehart et al. \cite{rinehart_characterization_2017}, and Murphy et al. \cite{murphy_effect_2013}, the model and measurements presented by Hanke et al. comprised of average dimensions obtained through photogrammetry of 13 whiskers remains one of the standard representations of harbor seal whisker geometry \cite{witte_wake_2012,hans_whisker-like_2013,wang_wake_2016,yoon_effect_2020}.
+However, this model does not enable easy examination of geometric modifications as the defined dimensions are coupled with one another.
 Therefore, the model parameters are redefined in terms of hydrodynamic relevance and nondimensionalized to allow each parameter to be varied independently of one another.
-Descriptions of the model parameters are detailed by \citet{lyons_flow_2020}.
+Descriptions of the model parameters are detailed by Lyons et al. \cite{lyons_flow_2020}.

 Figure \ref{fig:parameters} displays the seal whisker geometry with average chord length $C$, average thickness $T$, and undulation amplitudes in the chord and thickness, $A_C$ and $A_T$, respectively.
 The periodicity of the topography is governed by the wavelength ($\lambda$) and is further perturbed by the undulation asymmetry ($\phi$) and offset ($\epsilon$) parameters.
-The nominal values for the baseline harbor seal model presented by \citet{hanke_harbor_2010} are listed at the bottom of figure \ref{fig:parameters}.
+The nominal values for the baseline harbor seal model presented by Hanke et al. \cite{hanke_harbor_2010} are listed at the bottom of figure \ref{fig:parameters}.
 The chord length and thickness are combined to form the aspect ratio ($\gamma$) and amplitudes $A_C$ and $A_T$ are nondimensionalized by the average thickness $T$, while $\phi$ and $\epsilon$ are nondimensionalized by wavelength.
-A detailed description of the conversion of geometric parameters from the definition proposed by \citet{hanke_harbor_2010} is included in work by \citet{lyons_flow_2020}.
+A detailed description of the conversion of geometric parameters from the definition proposed by Hanke et al. \cite{hanke_harbor_2010} is included in work by Lyons et al. \cite{lyons_flow_2020}.
 In figure \ref{fig:parameters}, the spanwise locations of maximum and minimum thickness amplitude are marked with dotted lines and referred to hereafter as \textit{peak} and \textit{trough} respectively.